-One aspect halfway neglected, or at least mostly depicted in the definition of a pitiless femme fatal who also is easily identified as such by the outfit she appears in, is the equally unique costume design of those movies.
+One aspect halfway neglected in the definition of a pitiless femme fatal who also is easily identified as such by the outfit she appears in, is the equally unique costume design of those movies.
 The book at hand deals with chiefly that fascinating aspect and demonstrates how glamorous film characters were invented by dressing them up accordingly.

 In March 1942, the War Production Board and the Civilian Production Administration issued “Limitation Order L-85,” which had a huge effect on American apparel and fashion production of the 1940s.
 Not only were materials for industrial apparel production strictly limited, but also the details of women’s clothing from skirt hemlines, to stitching, pleating, pocket size, widths of waistbands and so forth were determined.
 Moreover, now just very few colors were available, as dyeing materials were limited too.

-Men’s suits instantly came without cuffs, double-breasted suits were no longer made and the extra pair of men’s pants that came with the purchase of a suit were rejected as all of these details would cost precious materials, needed for war production.
+Men’s suits quickly came without cuffs, double-breasted suits were no longer made and the extra pair of men’s pants that came with the purchase of a suit were eliminated as all of these details would cost precious materials, needed for war production.
 Suits and dress suits now became compact, short and streamlined, all to preserve materials.

 Anticipating such a development, for example, legendary Paramount costume designer Edith Head, fully aware of the morale building effect of movies in wartime and to promote rationing publicly, simply announced that all “designers are turning to cotton.
 Silk is out if style for 1942.”

-Film historian Kimberly Truhler (with a specialization in motion picture costume designers), well-known for her appearances in many fashion/film related documentaries, approaches the noir production years in four lager chapters, as every few years a fresh style or type of women was featured, if we relied on their costumes.
+Film historian Kimberly Truhler (specialized in motion picture costume designers), well-known for her contributions in many fashion/film related documentaries, approaches the noir production years in four larger chapters, as every few years a fresh style or type of woman was featured, if we relied on their costumes.

 These alterations and new trends open up each chapter with valuable information, and many black-and-white pictures confirm it.
 In each chapter, prominent movies are introduced chronologically.
 Readers familiar with film noir literature are generally used to that.